What is a miscarriage?

 - Pregnancy can happen with unprotected sex.

-- Start birth control as discussed with your care team.
+- Start birth control as talked about with your care team.

-- We suggest that you wait for 2 normal periods before you try to get pregnant.
+- Wait at least 1 normal period before you try to get pregnant.

 Temperature